nextflow-io/nextflow/docs/developer-env.md

 1. In the Windows search bar, enter 'features' to bring up the **Turn Windows Features on and off** dialog.
 1. Scroll down and check **Windows Subsystem for Linux**.
 1. Select **OK** and restart Windows.
-1. After restarting Windows, check that you have WSL enabled by opening a Command Prompt or PowerShell and typing `wsl`.
+1. After restarting Windows, open a PowerShell or Command Prompt and type `wsl` to confirm that you have WSL enabled.

 To install Ubuntu on WSL: